um-dang/repro-packs/README.md

         - e.g. Make, Snakemake, Nextflow, other workflow manager.
     - Consider using **literate programming** (e.g. R Markdown, Jupyter Notebook) to write your manuscript, so you can mix code and prose in the same document.
         - For every number or statistic reported in the paper, it should be easy to trace how it was computed.

-1. Note dependencies and their version numbers.
-    - Note the command-line programs and software packages you use and their versions.
-    - e.g. use a [conda environment file](environment.yml), Dockerfile, etc.

 1. Share your repro-pack.
     - Include a [license file](LICENSE.md) so others will know if & how they're allowed to use your code.
 See [choosealicense.com](https://choosealicense.com/) for guidance on choosing an appropriate license for your needs.